oshkoshbagoshh/python-newsfeed-2/app/zzmisc/ajs-notes.md

 - CRUD operations (Create, Read, Update, Delete)
 - SQLAlchemy has a session object that is used to interact with the database
+-  env variables are used to store sensitive information like passwords, and database connection strings
+-  env variables are stored in a .env file
+-  env variables are loaded into the app using the python-dotenv library
+- the .env file is not committed to source control